2019 1

 Then alcohol levels in the 2018 vintage – were high in several places but well-covered by thick and fatty fruit.
 The alcohol in 2018 leads some to believe that 2018 is similar to 2009.
 Imho, it’s not.
 I don't care about these high alcohol levels in wines unless they aren't balanced by fruit and acidity.
 Alcohol is naturally produced and not artificially added.
 Claims that fruit disappears with age and alcohol stays with age in wine are, in my view, not correct assessments.
 Just look at the 2009 vintage, and please tell me how many wines you find high alcohol levels.
 Another vintage claimed to be a "high alcohol" vintage, 2015, is, imho not showing that right now.

-I’ve also heard some opinions about high pH in several wines meaning a shorter life span.
+I’ve also heard some opinions about high pH in several wines, which means a shorter life span.
 Still, I must admit I find the claim entirely misplaced as the pH in 2018 wines is approximately the same or differs slightly from 0.05 in 2017, 2016, and 2015.

 It was also great to see some properties leave more or less the modern way (extensive extraction and excess of new oak) of making wines and return to style, which expresses much more of the soil and traditional wine style.